isovector/reasonablypolymorphic.com/wip/elm-is-wrong.markdown

 - elm doesn't have typeclasses. okay, fine. but it sort of does.
-- comparable is a typeclass which dict is implemented in terms of. but you can't make your own instances of comparable. so you can't put user defined types as the keys in a dict.
+- comparable is a typeclass which dict is implemented in terms of. but you can't make your own instances of comparable. so you can't put user defined types as the keys in a dict. [scrap your typeclasses](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html)
 - whenevery you complain about not having typeclasses in elm, they point you at a paper about using records as your typeclass.
 - but maybe nobody has ever taken their own advice and tried to use records as a